 St. Stephen’s embraces a continuum of education where each developmental stage of the child is considered.
-St. Stephen’s is the only school in the United States that has a combined International curriculum that includes Montessori, the International Middle Years Curriculum (IMYC) and the International Baccalaureate (IB) High School.
+St. Stephen’s is the only school in the United States that has a combined program that includes Montessori and the International Middle Years Curriculum (IMYC).
 At St. Stephen’s, we have a tradition of excellence and educational leadership that offers inquisitive, inspired and creative students a global framework for learning and engaging.
 This combination of curricula inspires students towards spiritual growth, creative expression, responsible citizenship and academic success in higher education.

 At St. Stephen’s Episcopal School – Houston we encourage our faculty, staff and students to be independent thinkers, to value diversity and to recognize that all of us are spiritual human beings, despite different religious practices we may have.